UCR-Library-Honors-Ignition-Seminar/week-07-machine-learning/reflection-template.md

 *This is the heart of your reflection.
 Build on your Training Data Log above.*

-> *What did you include in your training data?
-What did you leave out?
-What might a model trained on your data misunderstand — and what does that tell you about how ML systems work in the real world?*
+> * What does your reflection in your Training Data Log tell you about how ML systems work in the real world?*

 *Your response (~150–200 words):*